wenyanhe-sjsu/cmpe202/lab10/README.md

 Looking back at Lab 1, we can easily observe that the solution without FeatureIDE/AspectJ requires defining multiple very similar classes for a gumball machine itself together with many other supporting classes.
-From software engineering perspective, this is always a bad idea as it has more code to maintain, lowers code reusability, entails more testing work, to name just a few drawbacks.
+From software engineering perspective, this is always undesirable as it has more code to maintain, lowers code reusability, entails more testing work, to name just a few drawbacks.

 The FeatureIDE/AspectJ solution in Lab 10, on the other hand, has much leaner code.
-Other than minimal object-oriented programming for the very core of a gumball machine, the rest of the coding is done in AspectJ to account for its many aspects, such as its type (crank or slot), coin feed (one quarter or two), gumball price, etc.
+Other than minimal object-oriented programming for the very core of a single gumball machine class, the rest of the coding is done in AspectJ to account for its many aspects, such as its type (crank or slot), coin feed (one quarter or two), gumball price, etc.  The result of this is less code and/or coupling.

 To test the solution with FeatureIDE/AspectJ, one can simply write small modules using AspectJ based on a certain feature model configuration.
 This improves